-• Protein:

-- o vegetable protein e.g. Soya products, dried beans, lentils, nuts and dried peas or - o animal protein e.g. meat, milk, eggs and fish (depending on affordability) - Starch: e.g. maize meal, samp, mealie rice, rice, bread, potatoes - Vegetables: at least one green and one red or yellow or orange vegetable per meal
+- Protein: - vegetable protein e.g. Soya products, dried beans, lentils, nuts and dried peas or - animal protein e.g. meat, milk, eggs and fish (depending on affordability) - Starch: e.g. maize meal, samp, mealie rice, rice, bread, potatoes - Vegetables: at least one green and one red or yellow or orange vegetable per meal lodated/iodized salt and seasoning must be used in moderation.

-Fats and Oils must be used in moderation Iodated/iodized salt and seasoning must be used in moderation
+Fats and Oils must be used in moderation.

-VERY IMPORTANT
+Very important

-- ✓ Selected menus should be socially acceptable. - ✓ Use of indigenous food in menus is encouraged.
+- Selected menus should be socially acceptable. - Use of indigenous food in menus is encouraged. - Specifications of new menu option inclusions are obtainable from the District/Circuit NSNP officer. - Peanut butter may only be used if quality assurance standards by the Department of Health have been met.

-Your complimentary use period has ended.
-Thank you for using PDF Complete.

-nu option inclusions are District/Circuit NSNP

-wpanded Features assurance standards by the Department of Health have been met.

-✓ Maize meal, bread or flour and flour products should have the logo depicting that they have been fortified with essential macro nutrients.
+Maize meal, bread or flour and flour products should have the logo depicting that they have been fortified with essential macro nutrients.

-✓ Learners must drink at least 8 cups/glasses of water daily.
+Learners must drink at least 8 cups/glasses of water daily.